Chest reconstruction: Procedures

 A variety of procedures may be used for chest masculinization, depending on the patient's native anatomy and goals for surgery.
-Unlike in mastectomy or breast reduction, many patients prioritize flatness or masculinization over the preservation of function or sensation.
+Unlike in typical mastectomy or breast reduction, many patients prioritize flatness or masculinization over the preservation of function or sensation.
 Thus, many surgical procedures for chest masculinization aim to optimize the removal of breast tissue and maximize control over the appearance of the nipple-areolar complex, while minimizing visible scarring.

-Depending on the patient's chest size, the degree of excess skin, skin elasticity, and the position of the nipple-areolar complex (NAC), surgeons most commonly choose between three procedures: double incision, periareolar, and keyhole surgical approaches.
+Depending on the patient's chest size, the degree of excess skin, skin elasticity, and the position of the nipple-areolar complex (NAC), surgeons most commonly choose between three procedures: double incision with free nipple grafts, periareolar, and keyhole surgical approaches.
 However, many variants of these exist, depending on the patient's goals.
+This decision-making process is particularly relevant for transgender patients, who are more likely to have ptosis, excess skin, or skin of poor quality due to the binding of their breast tissue.